SchmidtPaul/CitaviR/README.md

 ## Example / Workflow

-This is an example showing an entire work flow from start to finish.
+Here is an example showing an entire work flow from start to finish.
 It is structured in five steps.

 <img src="man/figures/Workflow.png" width="66%" />